Beau Geste (1926 film): Production

 The production was to be filmed in Algeria, but the Rif War interfered, so instead it was filmed in the desert east of Burlingame, California, and southwest of Yuma, Arizona.
+The same Yuma site was used for the 1939 film of the same name.

 Reception

 Mordaunt Hall, critic for The New York Times, wrote that "Adventure, romance, mystery and brotherly affection are skillfully linked in the pictorial translation of Percival Christopher Wren's absorbing novel, 'Beau Geste'".
 He also complimented many of the principal performers: Colman ("easy and sympathetic"), Joyce ("charming"), Trevor ("effective") and Powell ("an excellent character study of Boldini").
-Review from Variety describes the film as "It's a well-done mystery-melodrama. [...] there's that lack of change of pace and its length."
+The Variety review states it is:

+a 'man's' picture. ...
+The picture is all story.
+In fact, only one cast member seems to get above the scenario.
+This is Noah Beery as the bestial sergeant-major. ...
+It’s undoubtedly one of his best portrayals.

+A Toronto Film Society article stated, "Beau Geste is the archetype of the Foreign Legion movie, a carefully produced, enjoyable adventure yarn with an intriguing element of mystery.
+Melodrama and sentiment are handled with discretion and, at times, with an engaging sense of humor."

 Beau Geste won the Photoplay Medal of Honor, presented by Photoplay magazine, one of the industry's first awards recognizing the best picture of the year.